swiftops/connectionleak-filter/README.md

 This microservice is plugin for SwiftOps bot engine.
 This plugin collect information of connection leak data from [mongo](https://www.mongodb.com/) db and return it to bot engine in [json](https://www.json.org/) format.

-## Pre-Requisite:
+## Pre-Requisite

   *  Docker should be installed on your machine.
 Refer [Install Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) documentation.

   * Change property file  present in this repository db_conn.ini to change db details

 ## Installation
 ### Checkout Repository